mnpsatan13/mnpsatan13/README.md

 ## Aloha ! 👋
 ## 🔭 I write programs that demonstrate GenAI, Machine Learning, AI concepts through Google collab IDE
 ## IMPORTANT: Gitpush has not been done.
-I'm planning on uploading these word doc  files one by one.
+I'm uploading these word doc  files one by one.
 ## How to use this repository: Just download the word doc, and copy the code to Google Collab to start learning
 https://github.com/mnpsatan13/GenAI-and-ML-mini-programs AND
 https://github.com/mnpsatan13/GenAI-mini-Projects
-## I'm covering the following topics through small programs as time progresses
+## I'm covering the following topics through small programs as time progresses.
+The list of programs are as below:
 ##  Generative Modelling Basics
 ##  Matrix Operations
 ##  Maximum Likelihood Estimation